nimbleltd/docs/src/basics.md

 At the root of your app is a public folder.
 This contains all the publicly accessible files that make up your webapp.
 At a minimum your backlift app should have a main javascript file, one ore more handlebars or underscore templates and a CSS file.
 Typically these files will be placed in the following folders:

 * **/public/app/scripts/ **: At a minimum this folder should contain a main.js file that defines a Backbone router.
-This file can also contain .js files for your data Models and Collections, and Views that display the data.
+This folder can also contain .js files for your Models, Collections, and Views.

 * **/public/app/templates/ **: This folder should contain templates using either the underscore or handlebars template syntax.
 They should have the .jst or .handlebars extensions respectively.
 Templates are combined with data from your model and "rendered" into HTML.
 Also templates can be rendered heirarchically, allowing one template to act as a layout for the rest of the website.
 For more information about the template compilers please see the section on [compilers](#compilers-and-optimization).